Russell J. Weismann

 Equally accomplished as both organist and scholar, Russell Weismann is an emerging young artist whose achievements in performance and academic spheres have earned him international acclaim among audiences and intellectuals alike.

-A native of Pittsburgh, Pennsylvania, Russell holds the Doctor of Musical Arts degree from George Mason University, where his dissertation research explored the North American influence of the German organ builder, Rudolf von Beckerath in the context of musical culture and composition.
+A native of Pittsburgh, Pennsylvania, Russell holds the Doctor of Musical Arts degree from George Mason University, where his dissertation research explored the North American influence of the German organ builder, Rudolf von Beckerath.
 Additionally, Russell completed the Master of Music degree from Yale University and the Bachelor of Music degree cum laude from Duquesne University while earning a certificate of study from the Yale Institute of Sacred Music and additional studies in music at Carnegie Mellon University .
 His primary organ instructors were John Walker, Martin Jean, Ann Labounsky, and Donald Wilkins.
 Additionally, Russell studied harpsichord with Richard Rephann and conducting with Brady Allred and Jeffrey Douma.

 An active member of the American Guild of Organists, Russell successfully achieved the Guild’s Associate, Colleague, and Service Playing certificates, and has served as past Dean and sub-Dean of the District of Columbia Chapter as well as a member of the Guild’s National Board for Membership Development.
-Among his many community outreach efforts, Russell is in his sixth year as Artistic Director of "Music @ the Monastery," a thriving musical series held at the Franciscan Monastery in Washington, D.C., and director of the Capital Organ Studio, a regional based initiative offering private music lessons to students of all ages and abilities.
+Among his many community outreach efforts, Russell is in his eighth year as Artistic Director of "Music @ the Monastery," a thriving musical series held at the Franciscan Monastery in Washington, D.C., and director of the Capital Organ Studio, a regional based initiative offering private organ instruction to students of all ages and abilities.
 Russell is currently the Director of Music and Organist at Georgetown University.
 His past professional experience include serving as Director of Music and Liturgy at St. Jane Frances de Chantal Parish in Bethesda, Maryland, Associate Director of Music at the Basilica of the National Shrine of the Immaculate Conception, University Chapel Organist at Yale University, and Associate Music Director at Saint Paul Cathedral in Pittsburgh.

 AWARDS & RECOGNITION